NLthijs48/InteractiveMessenger/README.md

 1. Use the library classes depending on how much of the InteractiveMessenger you want to use.
   * TODO: explain possible levels of integration and how to do them
   * TODO: add image showing integration levels

+## Example
+The plugin [AreaShop](https://github.com/NLthijs48/AreaShop) is using this library and can be checked for advanced usage of this library.
+The following parts of AreaShop use this library:

+* **[AreaShop](https://github.com/NLthijs48/AreaShop/blob/master/AreaShop/src/main/java/me/wiefferink/areashop/AreaShop.java).setupLanguageManager()**: setup the library
+* **AreaShop.message** method used to send messages, could also be done by using `Message.from()` directly though.
+* **/lang**: folder with the language files.